 Woodcock Creek Lake

-Anglers are catching Muskellunge, Walleye, and panfish below the dam.
+Anglers are catching panfish, Walleye, and Muskellunge through the ice.

-Anglers are catching Smallmouth Bass, Walleye, and panfish.
 Reminder to boaters using the PFBC access to the creek, boats must be properly registered before using PFBC accesses.
-Also be sure to have all required safety equipment on board prior to start of your float.
+Also, be sure to have all required safety equipment on board prior to start of your float.

-The lake is drawn down for winter.
-Anglers are catching panfish, Walleye, and Muskellunge through the ice.
+Anglers are catching Muskellunge, Walleye and panfish through the ice.

 Anglers are catching panfish, Chain Pickerel, Bowfin, and Largemouth Bass through the ice.